digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Onboarding the Kubernetes Instance for Management via Azure Arc

-1. On your virtual machine, open a **PowerShell window**, navigate to the `C:\ManufacturingOntologies-main\Deployment` directory and create a new Azure Service Principal by following the instructions outlined [here](https://learn.microsoft.com/en-us/azure/aks/hybrid/system-requirements?tabs=allow-table#optional-create-a-new-service-principal).
+1. On your virtual machine, open a **PowerShell window**, navigate to the `C:\ManufacturingOntologies-main\Deployment` directory and run `CreateServicePrincipal`.
+The two parameters `subscriptionID` and `tenantID` can be retrieved from the Azure Portal.
 1. Run `notepad aksedge-config.json` and provide the following information:

     | Attribute | Description |